soundpress/RulesOfNYC/docs/c26/index.rst

    2. A property shall meet the definition of a qualifying brownfield property for the type of grant(s) sought.

-   3. A property admitted to the brownfield cleanup program administered by the New York state department of environmental conservation is ineligible for a grant except for a City pre-enrollment grant as defined in § 43-1417(b)(3), a City enrollment grant as defined in § 43-1417(b)(7), a brownfield green job training grant as defined in § 43-1417(b)(5), and a green property certification grant, as defined in § 43-1417(b)(6).
+   3. A property admitted to the brownfield cleanup program administered by the New York state department of environmental conservation is ineligible for a grant except for a City pre-enrollment grant as defined in 43 RCNY § 43-1417(b)(3), a City enrollment grant as defined in 43 RCNY § 43-1417(b)(7), a brownfield green job training grant as defined in 43 RCNY § 43-1417(b)(5), and a green property certification grant, as defined in 43 RCNY § 43-1417(b)(6).

 c.
 Applicant eligibility.

-   1. An applicant is ineligible for a grant if the person is subject to any pending action or proceeding or order identified in section 43-1403(b) of this chapter relating to the property.
+   1. An applicant is ineligible for a grant if the person is subject to any pending action or proceeding or order identified in 43 RCNY § 43-1403(b) of this chapter relating to the property.

-   2. An applicant who has received a prior pre-enrollment grant or a technical assistance grant and did not submit information on the outcome of the brownfield project as required by section 43-1421(b)(5) is not eligible for any additional pre-enrollment brownfield incentive grant until such information is submitted.
+   2. An applicant who has received a prior pre-enrollment grant or a technical assistance grant and did not submit information on the outcome of the brownfield project as required by 43 RCNY § 43-1421(b)(5) is not eligible for any additional pre-enrollment brownfield incentive grant until such information is submitted.

    3. An applicant who has received a prior pre-enrollment grant or a technical assistance grant for a property that required remedial action and was subsequently developed and that was not enrolled in a New York city or New York state remedial program is not eligible for additional pre-enrollment grants.
 However, at the discretion of the office, the applicant may still be eligible for an additional enrollment grant.